 When implementing WorkfloPlus its important our customers get into the habit of using the product consistently.
 We know building habits is hard, so it’s our job is to support them as much as possible.
 It can be the most advanced tech in the world, but it will be useless if the team lacks the appetite to use it.

 During each pilot project, we make sure everyone is fully trained on how to use our platform.
 We use this time to gather feedback and address any concerns.
 We find that once people start using WorkfloPlus they realise just how easy it is to use and how much time can be saved by not having to manually write up reports at the end of each working day.

 WorkfloPlus can run on mobiles, tablets and ‘hands-free’ AR wearable devices, such as the RealWear HMT and Navigator 500.
 As most people already own and are familiar with mobiles and tablets it’s an easy transition, and while those making use of wearables may not have operated one before it only takes a little bit of training to get up and running.

 When the hard work has been done, we then take a look at what happened during the pilot and compare it with what the project objectives were.
 This helps us to learn from the process and refine it as customers move on to full scale deployment or to use the pilot as evidence of ‘best practice’ for future projects.

-    Getting a digital pilot to completion is no small feat as it takes buy-in from both managers and those on the frontline who will use smart digital workflows to streamline their work routines.
-Our proven in-depth approach ensures that challenges are addressed and customers’ goals are met in a short timeframe to help lay the ground for full deployment.
+Getting a SaaS pilot project to completion is no small feat as it takes buy-in from both managers and those on the frontline.
+If the people who will use the digital workflows to streamline their routines aren't hppy the project will fail.
+Our proven in-depth SaaS project success model ensures that challenges are addressed and customers’ goals are met in a short timeframe to help lay the ground for full deployment.

-    In our next CX blog find out how we help to empower teams to deploy WorkfloPlus beyond the pilot phase.
+The next in our Customer Success SaaS Project Success blog series, will explain how we help to empower teams to deploy WorkfloPlus beyond the pilot phase.